NoirConsolePT/NoirConsolePT/README.md

 <sub> Funfact #1: I know the lore of MCSM, and Admin and The White Pumpkin aren't from Forsaken/dir. </sub>

 ## General information about me!
-Hello there, my name is Noir, but you can also call me Nix or any nickname you may have.
+Hello there, my name is Noir, but you can also call me Nyx or any nickname you may have.

 I was born on 4/16/2008, use this to figure out my age as I am uncomfortable stating it myself, I will state that I'm an adult, I've also been told by a psychologist